lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving a SCHC Fragment with a Rule ID and optional DTag pair not being processed at that time

-- the receiver MAY check if the optional DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission,
+- the receiver MAY check if the optional DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
+  If the SCHC Fragment is determined to be such a remant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.